 “I’m real.”
 She settled beside me on the floor, the protruding mattress springs complaining as she shifted for comfort.
 “Alexa.”
 She gingerly eased the blanket from my iron grip.
 “I’m real.”

 It’s an impossible task.
-There is no way out of this place; I’ve tried many times and repeatedly failed.
+There is no way out of this horrible place.
+I have tried many times and repeatedly failed.

 “How did you get down here?”
-I asked, eyeing the steel door that I loathe.
+At the top of the stairs, I eyed the steel door in loathing.
 “Does he know?”

-“No.” She pressed two rough fingers to my chapped lips.
+“No.” Her two rough fingers pressed on my chapped lips.
 “We must be quiet.”

-Sometimes I wonder if those men leave the door unlocked deliberately like a sick, twisted, misleading game, allowing me to believe freedom awaits, when, in actuality, I entertain them with my desperate struggles of eternal suffering because there isn’t a way out of this mess.
+Sometimes I wonder if those men, the monsters above, leave the door unlocked like a sick, twisted, misleading game, allowing me to believe freedom awaits when, in actuality, I entertain them with my desperate struggles because there isn’t a way out of this mess.

-“They are asleep,” she confirmed, her hopeful eyes flickering to the stairs.
+“They are asleep.”
+Her hopeful eyes flickered to the ajar door.
 “This might be our only shot, Alexa.”
 Soaring to her feet, she extended an arm, silently asking me to take her hand.
 I warily slipped my palm over hers, and she helped me stand.
 “We can do this,” she assured confidently, lingering a kiss on my forehead.
 “We can get out of here.”

 Unconvinced, I nodded half-heartedly.